toolateralus/ela/feature-plan.md

 As mentioned in the above section, this would be made easier if methods weren't just jammed into the type's symbol table, and if it were more so a pool of available methods.

-This still wouldn't be trivial; I am not entirely sure how this would even work.
-We could run cleanup every time the compiler hit a block like this, retroactively do all the `impl`s, and then moving forward every type would get them?
+Instead, impl's would exist at the scopes level, flattened, and calling methods would trigger a resolution phase, where impl's type arguments would effectively act as a pattern we need to match with.
+I think this is how rust does it, and it makes complete sense for things like `From!<T>`, which are also unachievable right now in our current, primitive, first-attempt level system.

-There's certainly a better way, we can look into how rust even accomplishes such insanely fluid and generic behaviour.
+This ties into the previous feature plan, with where predicates being lazily evaluated and ignored for types that don't match their constraints, and errors only triggering on a use of a function that doesn't fit into that predicate+impl pattern.

 #### Vtables instead of dyn objects being an aggregate of function pointers
 `const static vtable_dynof_something` instead of using a struct full of pointer methods.
 Harder to call, but much much cheaper to construct, and the static shared memory is much hotter in terms of cache hits.

-#### remove the 'switch' node. replace it with a 'match' node
+#### remove the 'switch is' node. replace it with a 'match' node
 We right now have `switch` and `switch is` nodes. we should replace this with just a `match` since it's not really a switch, it does so much more.
-In my mind, `switch` is just switching over enumeration values, i.e C `enum`. in our case, we will be able to do very complex pattern matching, as shown below, and this would be much nicer to not have a `switch`, rather copy rust with just a `match`
+In my mind, `switch` is just switching over enumeration values, i.e C `enum`. in our case, we will be able to do very complex pattern matching, as shown below, and this would be much nicer to not have a `switch is`, rather copy rust with just a `match`

 #### Pattern matching improvements
-recursive pattern stuff like this should work, to any degree:
+recursive, value based, and very complex pattern stuff like this should work, to any degree. we need to get on Rust's level of pattern matching.
 ```rust
   if x is Some(Ok(&mut v)) {